-The following plan emphasizes the development of interior spaces-the "exhibit areas" or "visitors center."
-The proposal assumes that all exterior repairs and restoration, and any structural reconstruction will be accomplished first, and that no interior work or exhibitory will proceed until the structure is stabilized and secure.
+The following proposal emphasizes the development of interior spaces--i.e., the "exhibit areas" or "visitors center."
+Further, it assumes that all exterior repairs and restoration, and any structural reconstruction, will be accomplished first, and that no interior work or exhibitory will proceed until the structure is stabilized and secure.
 (Appendix A.)